-Practiced Don Jitsu Ryu, one of the most practical martial arts achieve a blue belt
+Learned Don Jitsu Ryu, one of the most practical martial arts and have achieve a blue belt

-Research on consciousness, specifically exploring the origins of good and evil in the human mind
+Research on consciousness, specifically exploring the origins of good and evil in the human psyche

 The lesson I took away from these experiences was profound: if you're willing to explore and take risks, there are endless possibilities waiting for you.

 AI and AI Alignment Awards

 The last experiment serves as a crucial entry point into the world of AI.
 There is an overlap of theories when it comes to understanding consciousness.
 That's why the problems of goal misgeneralization and corrigibility, highlighted by The AI Alignment Awards (AAA) Team, caught my attention in October 2022.
 Why are people putting in tremendous effort and even offering a prize pot to solve these two seemingly obscure problems?
 I didn't realize that attempting to understand these issues would unlock much of my potential and possibly amplify my societal impact, all things considered.

 The hard route

 This section aims to answer the second question that Doc posed to me: Did I have formal mentors in the field of alignment?
 The short answer is that 99% of the time, I did not.
 After submitting my first entry to the AI Alignment Awards (AAA) in February 2023, which focused on "Leveraging Jungian Theory to Understand LLMs," I was convinced that I would transition into alignment work in the following months.
 At that time, I lacked a concrete understanding of how to approach the transition from being a certified public accountant going into the academic or research field.